-|The lovely big LiPo battery is nothing without all the support electronics around it, and all of those run on the standard 12-volt "auxiliary" system based around a traditional lead-acid car battery.
+|The lovely big lithium battery is nothing without all the support electronics around it, and all of that runs on the standard 12-volt "auxiliary" system based around a traditional lead-acid car battery.
 This is an investigation into the 12V system characteristics in the Kona.|

 |It's worth knowing what the DC/DC down-converter for the 12V system produces, and when.
-I was surprised to see that it usually runs rather high in the Kona on full power-up, where in the Prius it stays down around 13.8 or 14.
-14.7 volts really is too high to hold a lead-acid battery long-term, even an AGM, and it wasn't like it had been dead and needed a high-rate charge or anything.
+I was surprised to see that its voltage usually runs rather high in the Kona on full power-up, where in the Prius it stays down around 13.8 or 14.
+Now, 14.7 volts or more really is too high to "float" a lead-acid battery long-term, even an AGM, and it wasn't like it had been dead and needed a high-rate charge or anything.
 At random times I saw it dip back down to a more reasonable 13.8, particularly while actually driving, but most of the time it seemed to stay up around 14.5 - 14.7.
 I asked a couple of dealer service guys about this; they had no idea if it was normal or not.
-I suggested to them that they might eventually see a lot of these cars come back with 12V batteries cooked dry by the low-voltage converter.|
+I suggested to them that they might eventually see a lot of these cars come back with 12V batteries cooked dry by an over-enthusiastic low-voltage converter.|

 |On a bit of further study, the circumstances around auxiliary voltage fluctuation get even weirder.
 I posted a more complete set of observations in a running thread over at InsideEVs, and still had no solid explanation why the level is all over the place until certain loads are turned on.
 The other folks who chimed in earlier seemed to think that 14.7 or higher was okay, so in this case maybe it's not worth worrying about too much.|

 But I still wanted an easy way to keep an eye on it, and thought about how

 to mount some kind of semi-permanent voltmeter in a visible place.

 The simplest solution to several needs at once seemed to be one of the many